The East Orange Lincoln Statue

 Oraton Parkway.
 Taft is the hatless man next to the statue base.

-In the 1950's it was moved to its present location in front
+In the 1950's The Lincoln Statue was moved to its present

-of City Hall because of the construction of the Garden State
+location in front of City Hall because of the construction of the

 The building that started it all was The

 Hamilton, constructed in 1911 as a luxury dwelling for 36

 families on the corner of Central and Munn Avenues.
 It featured

 open fireplaces, gas lighting, timbered dining rooms and even

 included a restaurant on the ground floor.
 The restaurant gave

 way to shops as Central Avenue expanded its businesses because of